Here are some considerations to ponder whilst choosing schools and when your child is actually away at school.

 Visiting schools takes a lot of time and effort.
 It is, however, one of the most important parts of the school selection process.
-Use the search tools on this site to develop a preliminary list of schools which interest you and your child.
-Iif you are located overseas, be sure to research flights to major ports of entry such as Seattle and Los Angeles on the west coast and Boston, New York, Atlanta and Miami on the east coast and Denver and Chicago in the western and mid-western parts of the country.
+Use the search tools on this site to develop a preliminary list of schools that interest you and your child.
+If you are located overseas, be sure to research flights to major ports of entry such as Seattle and Los Angeles on the west coast and Boston, New York, Atlanta, and Miami on the east coast and Denver and Chicago in the western and mid-western parts of the country.
 If you ever have to make an emergency trip to your child's school, you will understand why this step is so important.

-Once you have developed your preliminary list, refine it to a short list of 3-5 schools.
+Once you have developed your preliminary list, refine it to a shortlist of 3-5 schools.
 Then visit these schools to determine if they are indeed a good fit for your child's needs and your requirements.

 DON'T: Ignore your child's reactions.